Entropy and entanglement bounds for reduced density matrices of fermionic states: Proofs of Theorems

 \section{Proofs of Theorems}

-While each of the theorems above refers to fermionic states, we shall deduce them from the following lemma in which {\em no assumption on statistics} is made.
+While Theorem \ref{mutual2} refers to fermionic states, we shall deduce it from the following theorem in which {\em no assumption about statistics} is made.
 It is a quantitative version of {\it subadditivity of the von Neumann entropy}, for {\em general} bipartite (and $N$-partite) states, which we have not seen before and might be useful in other cases.
-The method of proof of this theorem also yields quantitative remainder terms for other entropy inequalities -- which will be discussed in a separate paper \cite{clb}.
+The method of proof of this theorem also yields quantitative remainder terms for other entropy inequalities -- which were discussed in \cite{clb}.